learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 {% include_relative two-replicas.html %}

-Since each node can serve the application, how does the third node know that it doesn't run the application and has to reroute the traffic to one of the other nodes?
+Since each node can serve the application, how does the third node know that it doesn't run the application and has to route the traffic to one of the other nodes?

 {% include_relative kube-proxy.html %}

-Kubernetes has a binary called `kube-proxy` that runs on each node, and that is in charge of setting routing tables.
-Each node has the same set of rules and, in this scenario, they look like this:
+Kubernetes has a binary called `kube-proxy` that runs on each node, and that is in charge of routing the traffic to a specific pod.
+You can think of `kube-proxy` like a receptionist.
+The proxy intercepts all the traffic directed to the node and routes it to the right pod.

+**But how does `kube-proxy` know where are all the pods?** It doesn't.

+The master node knows *everything* and is in charge of creating the list with all the routing rules. `kube-proxy` is in charge of checking and enforcing the rules on the list.
+In the simple scenario above, the list looks like this:

 - Application instance 1 is available on Node 1
 - Application instance 2 is available on Node 2

-It doesn't matter which node the traffic is coming from; the iptables rules are in charge of redirecting the traffic to the right node.
-And kube-proxy is in charge of adding and deleting the iptables rules when needed.
+It doesn't matter which node the traffic is coming from; `kube-proxy` knows where the traffic should be forwarded to by looking at the list.

 {% include_relative iptables.html %}

+## But what happens when `kube-proxy` crashes?

+And what if the list of rules is lost?

-But what happens when you drop the iptables manually from a node?
-What happens when there's no rule to forward the traffic?
+What happens when there's no rule to forward the traffic to?

-[Manabu Sakai had the same question](https://blog.manabusakai.com/2018/02/fault-tolerance-of-kubernetes/).
+[Manabu Sakai had the same questions](https://blog.manabusakai.com/2018/02/fault-tolerance-of-kubernetes/).
 So he decided to find out.

-You will need a cluster with more than one node to test this — Minkube won't cut it since it's running on a single node.
-Manabu created a Kubernetes cluster on AWS using KOPS, and in this article, you'll replicate his findings.

-The demo application with the kube configuration files is available on [manabusakai/k8s-hello-world](https://github.com/manabusakai/k8s-hello-world).

 Let's assume you have a 2 node cluster on GCP: